kenanhancer/UniCorn.IoC/README.md

 ```

 ##Register and Resolve Complex types
 There are two concrete types which implement ILoginService interface and those have constructor which has parameter named loginValidator.
-UniIoC can register and resolve these complex types as below.
+UniCorn.IoC can register and resolve these complex types as below.
 I will use following test code for use cases.

 ###Test Service Types
 ```csharp